 Learn more About Early Childhood Education Training

-If you meet admission requirements, you can earn an Early Childhood Education Diploma from a public or private college.
-Many programs can be completed in less than 2 years.
+If you meet admission requirements, you can earn an early childhood education certificate from a public or private college.
+Many programs can be completed in less than two years.

 We recommend talking with an academic advisor, who can walk you through the coursework, explain the application process, and answer any questions you may have.

-We welcome you to get in touch with a Herzing advisor, and learn more about our Early Childhood Education Program, delivered at the Montreal campus.
+We welcome you to get in touch with a Herzing advisor and learn more about our early childhood education program, delivered online.
 Click below to get started.
 We're here to help!